Table of Contents

 3) attachment points,

-4) waterproof capabilities.
+4) waterproof cover built-in.

-5) Specialty Functions: allow for clothes layering strategy, hidden $ pouch, secure cell phone pocket, attachment points for compass, emergency whistle, & trekking Poles
+5) Specialty Functions: allow for clothes layering strategy,

 6) and, of course, use your own imagination to modify.
+PPLK

 E. Multi-day use capability:

-Rather than haul my rolling luggage and a daypack, I stored rolling luggage in hostel’s secure luggage storage room and took ONLY my daypack.
+Rather than haul my rolling luggage and a daypack, I stored my rolling luggage in hostel’s secure luggage storage room and took ONLY my daypack.

 ... with just my daypack